Quick Answer

 $100,000 + $150,000 = $250,000-$100,000=$150,000

 Now that the company’s total assets and liabilities have been calculated, the company has a net worth of $150,000.
 This method can calculate the net value of all companies in any industry.
+The U.S. Securities and Exchange Commission (SEC) requires publicly traded companies to disclose their total assets and liabilities in annual 10-K filings, making the asset approach a universally recognized standard.

 The liabilities approach.

 This allows for an accurate estimate of whether or not the company has sufficient cash, property, and other items to pay back all of its obligations.
+Credit reporting agencies such as Experian note that understanding your liabilities — including credit card balances, auto loans, and student debt — is essential to accurately calculating your personal net worth.

 The hybrid method.

-The hybrid method uses both approaches to calculate net Worth and does not exclude any categories.
+The hybrid method uses both approaches to calculate net worth and does not exclude any categories.
 This method is used to calculate the net worth of an individual or family.
 It is also instrumental in measuring a company’s total liabilities.

 Many factors can be used to determine an individual’s or family’s net worth.
-These factors are not necessarily conclusive on their own, but they should be used in conjunction with each other to ensure that you are calculating the most accurate net Worth possible.
+These factors are not necessarily conclusive on their own, but they should be used in conjunction with each other to ensure that you are calculating the most accurate net worth possible.

 The factors to be used include statements such as the balance sheet and the income statements, tax records, retirement accounts, current savings and investments, real estate holdings, debts owed on property or vehicles, and other assets.
+The Internal Revenue Service (IRS) also uses balance sheet data and reported asset values when auditing businesses and self-employed individuals, underscoring the importance of accurate record-keeping.

 The net worth of an individual or family should also include their residence and any occupied cars.